mavlink/mavlink-devguide/en/services/opendroneid.md

 [MAV_COMP_ID_ODID_TXRX_3](../messages/common.md#MAV_COMP_ID_ODID_TXRX_3) | A Remote ID transmitter/receiver component (Bluetooth/Wi-Fi/Internet).

 The autopilot/flight controller is typically the component that knows about the data needed for the Basic ID and the Location messages.
-It must regularly send MAVLink messages with this information to the RID transmitter component.
+It must stream MAVLink messages with this information to the RID transmitter component.

 The Ground Control Station System is the interface for the operator of the UAS.
 The operator must enter the data needed for the Self ID, the System and the Operator ID messages before the flight.